 3.9.1 The fishing trials shall be carried out to ensure that the vessel has the capability to undertake the fishing operation for which it is designed.

-3.9.2 Actual fishing operations at least for a period of 2 hours shall be done.
+3.9.2 Actual fishing operations at least for a period of 2 h shall be done.
 During the fishing operation all deck equipment shall be checked for their proper functioning.
 In the case of trawl winch, the average heaving speed is to be checked.
 The capacity to tow and heave up the fishing gear shall be verified by the normal working of the deck equipment and fittings.
 The smoothness of various operations like shooting and hauling up the fishing gear, lifting the cod- end into the vessel and emptying it shall be checked.

 ANNEX A